Scholarships and Fellowships

 The Foundation’s scholarship, fellowship and leadership programs, coupled with Awards programs like the Walkley Young Australian Journalist of the Year, have supported early and mid-career journalists, lowered barriers to entry to the profession for a more diverse group of journalists, and helped ensure that the future of the industry is in good hands.

 We have several scholarships and fellowships running throughout each year.
 Click through on the below programs for more details.

 - Jacoby-Walkley Scholarship with Nine (currently closed)

 - Walkley Indigenous Scholarship with Junkee Media and 10 News First, Supported by BHP: 2020 winners announced here.

-- The William Buckland Foundation Fellowship with The Age (currently closed)
+- William Buckland Foundation Fellowship with The Age (opens August 10, 2020)

 - Media Super Scholarship with Seven (currently closed)

 - Google News Initiative Emerging Newsroom Leadership Program (currently closed)

 - Our Watch Fellowships (currently closed)